nodejs/amaro/README.md

 node --watch --import="amaro/strip" --conditions=typescript ./src/index.ts
 ```

 This setup allows Node.js to load TypeScript files from linked packages without a build step.
-Changes to any package are picked up immediately, speeding up nd simplifying local development in monorepos.
+Changes to any package are picked up immediately, speeding up and simplifying local development in monorepos.

 ### TypeScript Version